 Graduation Requirement

-Upper School students are expected to participate in school-led, as well as independently sought-out, service experiences during their four years at Overlake.
-Students are encouraged to address community needs that suit their interests.
-Organizations benefit the most from return volunteerism and students develop lasting relationships through ongoing committed service work.
+In addition to the two annual all-school Service Days, Upper School students are expected to participate in independently organized service experiences during their four years at Overlake.
+Students are encouraged to volunteer in community in ways that suit their interests, as organizations benefit the most from return volunteerism and students develop lasting relationships through ongoing, committed service.

-Students may wish to pursue activities targeting environmental stewardship, youth tutoring, visiting with the elderly, serving meals at food banks or engaging in leadership and social justice issues.
-Students may engage in skill-based volunteering through customer service, data management or graphic design to support non-profit operations.
+Students can engage in all kinds of volunteer opportunities, such as customer service, data management or graphic design to support non-profit operations; activities focused on environmental stewardship, social justice or food access; services like tutoring, visiting with the elderly or serving meals at a shelter.
 Students may also choose from several service-based Project Week offerings.
 Service Learning provides meaningful opportunities for students to practice responsibility, curiosity, and compassion for their world.
 These learning and personal outcomes are considered integral to an Overlake education.

 Graduation Requirement Policy: